cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

   - Java permits you to redeclare a new method in the child class with the same or modified signature as the method in the parent class.
 This method in the child class is a separate and independent method, unrelated to the parent version’s method, so none of the rules for overriding methods are invoked.

 - __Hiding Static Methods__
-  - A hidden method occurs when a child class defines a static method with the same name and signature as a static method defi ned in a parent class.
+  - A hidden method occurs when a child class defines a static method with the same name and signature as a static method defined in a parent class.
+  - First, *the four previous rules for overriding a method must be followed when a method is hidden*.
+In addition, *a new rule is added for hiding a method,namely that the usage of the static keyword must be the same between parent and child classes*.
+  - In addition to the 4 rules mentioned above:
+    - The method defined in the child class must be marked as static if it is marked as static in the parent class (method hiding).
+Likewise, the method must not be marked as static in the child class if it is not marked as static in the parent class (method overriding).
+  - __hiding static methods is fraught with pitfalls and potential problems and as a practice should be avoided.__

+- __Overriding vs. Hiding Methods__
+  - __At runtime the child version of an overridden method is always executed for an instance regardless of whether the method call is defi ned in a parent or child class method.__
+  - __the parent method is never used unless an explicit call to the parent method is referenced, using the syntax ParentClassName.method().__
+  - __Alternatively, at runtime the parent version of a hidden method is always executed if the call to the method is defined in the parent class.__

+- Creating final methods
+  - final methods cannot be overridden.
+  -

 ## POINTS TO REMEMBER (Revise before exam)